Supply Chain and Product Investigations¶

 Some countries may have freedom of information laws which allow citizens of that country access to information not available to the investigator.
 It may make sense to collaborate with a citizen who can access other information and at lower risks.

 When collaborating it makes sense to take extra care to encrypt files/folders and get hashes (fingerprints) of files to look for changes.
-The kind of “source control” software a develop uses (github, bitbucket,etc.) may aid you in doing this and keeping track of files, edits, and ownership.
+The kind of “source control” software a developer uses (github, bitbucket, etc.) may aid you in doing this and keeping track of files, edits, and ownership.
 When working in a team be sure to have a secure and encrypted way to communicate.
-Messenger apps like Threema, Signal, and/or Wire are recommended.
+Messenger apps like Signal or Wire are recommended.

 Published April 2019